 30 Most Popular Movies Right Now: What to Watch In Theaters and Streaming

 Discover the top, most popular movies available now, along with what’s stoking early buzz and hype!
-Across theaters, streaming, and on-demand, these are the movies Rotten Tomatoes users are checking out at this very moment, including the popular horror film Weapons, War of the Worlds (rotten movies we love!), and the nostalgic Freakier Friday.
+Across theaters, streaming, and on-demand, these are the movies Rotten Tomatoes users are checking out at this very moment, including Paul Thomas Anderson’s Certified Fresh One Battle After Another, Dwayne Johnson’s dramatic turn in The Smashing Machine, the offbeat horror film Good Boy, Daniel Day-Lewis’s return to acting in Anemone, and more.

 Check back for latest updates to the charts, and also take a look at the most popular TV shows out right now!)